prathushan/WP-Site-Inspector-Agent/README.md

 ## 📖 Overview

-**WP Site Inspector** is an open-source WordPress plugin built for developers, freelancers, and agencies who need **instant, actionable insights** into any WordPress site.
+**WP Site Inspector Agent** is an open-source WordPress plugin built for developers, freelancers, and agencies who need **instant, actionable insights** into any WordPress site.

 It’s like an x-ray machine for your WordPress stack — exposing everything from shortcodes and hooks to REST APIs, templates, and hidden issues.